-How-to connect to the Windows Terminal Server from outside the D-PHYS networks with a Windows Computer
+How-to connect to the Windows Remote Desktop Server (RDS) from outside of the D-PHYS networks with a Windows computer¶

-You have two possibilities for accessing the Windows Terminal Server from outside the D-PHYS networks:
+You have three possibilities for accessing the Windows Remote Desktop Server (RDS) from outside of the D-PHYS networks:

 - First establish a VPN connection, more information is described here.